 Behind the curtain of Moulin Rouge

 Chances are you’ve already heard of the Moulin Rouge, but do you really know its history?
 The famous establishment opened its doors in 1889 with an audacious bet to become the biggest and most elegant cabaret of its time.
-Over almost 130 years later and the Moulin Rouge has indeed become the incarnation of French cabaret and the famous Cancan dance.
+Almost 130 years later, the Moulin Rouge has indeed become the incarnation of French cabaret and the famous Cancan dance.
 Numerous artists, including Toulouse-Lautrec, have immortalized the famous windmill and Moulin Rouge show in their paintings.
 Millions of spectators have been mesmerized by the one-of-a-kind show full of feathers, rhinestones, legendary dancers and costumes.

 Paris Moulin Rouge show